- Remove money from your home with Harpenden Building Society equity release

 Mr Williamson from Chiswick

 My son is a chef in a care home.
-He is not well paid.
-No way his bank would lend him the money to buy a flat.
-My equity release enabled him to put a substantial deposit down so his mortgage was very small.
-My equity release interest rate was close to his interest rate offered by his bank.
+He is poorly paid, and his bank would not lend him the money to buy a flat.
+My equity release allowed him to put down a substantial deposit, so his mortgage was minimal.
+My equity release interest rate was close to the interest rate his bank offered.

 Mrs G from Leeds